 - Commercial Agency agreements must be registered in the commercial agencies register maintained by the Ministry of Economy in the relevant emirate or, if for the entire UAE, with the Ministry of Economy in the federal capital, Abu Dhabi.

-- In order to register an agreement, an agent must have a presence and be licensed to operate in each emirate in which it conducts business, because there is no blanket license for the entire UAE.
+- To register an agreement, an agent must have a presence and be licensed to operate in each emirate in which it conducts business, because there is no blanket license for the entire UAE.

 - Agreements must be signed before a notary public and must be written in Arabic only or in Arabic and English.